MinghuiNie/PointNorm-Net/README.md

 To train, test and evaluate run `run_DeepFit_single_experiment.py`.
 Alternatively you can run individual train, test and evaluation.

+#### PointNorm
+PointNorm adopts the traditional optimization method, uses the Adam optimizer, does not use the deep neural network training, and is the original traditional unsupervised method.

+The code was tested with Python 3.7.3, torch 1.4.0, torchvision 0.5.0, CUDA 10.1.243, and cuDNN 7605 on Ubuntu 18.04.

+PointNorm is just a network-less version of PointNorm-Net.

 #### Visualization
 Click on the link for details on [how to visialize normal vectors on 3D point clouds](http://www.itzikbs.com/how-to-visualize-normal-vectors-on-3d-point-clouds).